sophiedamelio/project_4/README.md

 ----

 ### Planned future enhancements:
-- AAU, I want to click button when viewing a composition, that will 'auto scroll' the page
+- AAU, I want to choose how fast my autoscroll is

 - AAU, I want click 'share' on a composition and be given options of links, etc to share outside of app